MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/has-all-operator.md

 ms.reviewer: alexans
 ms.service: data-explorer
 ms.topic: reference
-ms.date: 09/12/2021
+ms.date: 09/19/2021
 ---
 # has_all operator

-Filters a record set for data containing one or more case-insensitive search strings.
+Filters a record set for data with one or more case-insensitive search strings.

 For more information about other operators and to determine which operator is most appropriate for your query, see [datatype string operators](datatypes-string-operators.md).

 ## Performance tips

-For better performance, when there are two operators that do the same task, use the case-sensitive one.
-For example, use `==`, not `=~`.
+For faster results, use the case-sensitive version of an operator, for example, `has_cs`, not `has`.

-For faster results, if you're testing for the presence of a symbol or alphanumeric word that is bound by non-alphanumeric characters, or the start or end of a field, use `has` or `in`.
+If you're testing for the presence of a symbol or alphanumeric word that is bound by non-alphanumeric characters at the start or end of a field, for faster results use `has` or `in`.

-For more information, see [Query best practices](best-practices.md).
+For best practices, see [Query best practices](best-practices.md).

 ## Syntax